Groma Kolibri N — Two-Tone Sky Blue & Cream, circa 1960

 This particular example wears one of the most striking color schemes Groma ever offered: a soft cream-sage body paired with a sky blue ribbon cover and paper table, accented by chocolate brown squircle keys.
 The bottom is crinkle paint… the top is smooth gloss.
 There is very little wear in the paint.
 You can see a few spots on the bottom and by the carriage knob.

-It carries the QWERTY keyboard, German QWERTZ keyboard with the full complement of umlauts (ü, ö, ä) and the eszett (ß) was converted.
+It carries the QWERTY keyboard… the German QWERTZ keyboard with the full complement of umlauts (ü, ö, ä) and the eszett (ß) was converted.
+So you'll still have the accent keys on the right.
+Good in case you’re studying German etc.

 It is a typewriter reached for by a generation of European writers who wanted something that would fit in a coat pocket and still feel like a serious instrument under the fingers.